NateTheGreatt/bitECS/docs/Intro.md

-# Quick start
+# Introduction

 `bitECS` is a flexible toolkit for data-oriented design in game development.
 It offers core ECS concepts without imposing strict rules:

-1. Entities are always represented as ID numbers.
+- Entities are numerical IDs.
-2. Component stores can have any structure you prefer.
+- Component stores can be anything.
-3. Systems can be implemented in various ways.
+- No formal concept of systems, only queries.

 For optimal performance:
 - Use a [Structure of Arrays (SoA) format](https://en.wikipedia.org/wiki/AoS_and_SoA) for components.
 - Implement systems as a series of functions (function pipeline).

-These practices enhance data locality and processing efficiency in your ECS architecture.
+These practices enhance data locality and processing efficiency in your ECS architecture, as well as feature modularity.

 ```ts
 import { createWorld, addEntity, addComponent, query } from 'bitecs'